britram/rains-prototype/draft-trammell-rains-protocol.md

 there is no matching assertion and there is a zone or a shard in the range of the FQDN with a longer valid signature that is already valid, the section with the highest validUntil value is returned.
-Otherwise, the shard or zone is still the most recent one and a notification with content 'ok' is returned.
+Otherwise, the shard or zone is still the most recent one and a 200 notification message is returned.

 An update query is taken to have an inconclusive answer when no answer returns to the querier before the query's Valid-Until time.